DisparateDan/listicles/KetogenicDiet_101.md

 * If you're doing any kind of muscular training (weights etc) you'll need additional protein, and also, your muscles retain water to repair themselves, and release later.
 This might cause apparent (temporary) weight gain but resolves with another 'whoosh' scenario!
 * Sleep disturbances:
     * You'll probably need to pee more at night (I never did, before)
-    * I tend to wake early (4am) for no apparent reason, which is annoying.
+    * I tend to wake early (~4am) for no apparent reason, which is annoying.
 Haven't solved this yet.
-* Full keto adaptation supposedly takes 4-6 weeks
+* Full keto adaptation supposedly takes 4-6 weeks or longer.
+I feel great!

 ### Some coping strategies I've developed (mostly around meals):
 * **KCKO (Keep Calm, Keto On!)** Ultimately the key is to create for yourself an eating plan which allows you to meet your macros with the least friction and the most enjoyment
-* **Use a macro calculator** (like the one in the Reddit Keto FAQ) to calculate personal macros (for carbs, protein, fats), and recalculate every 10-15lbs weight loss
+* **Use a macro calculator** (like the [one in the Reddit Keto FAQ](https://keto-calculator.ankerl.com/)) to calculate personal macros (for carbs, protein, fats), and recalculate every 10-15lbs weight loss
+    * In practice eating more fats means eating more mostly protein foods with fats incorporated (meat, fish, eggs, dairy, avocados, nuts) rather than over-consuming pure fats
+    * Give yourself permission to totally reset your expectations around food and meals.
+The established 'low fat, low animal, high carb, 3 meals per day' model is very ingrained!
+    * Learn to expect and eat less.
+Protein and fats are dense foods, and you need less volume to feel and stay satisfied
 * **Intermittent Fasting (IF)**: I eat lunch at 12, dinner before 8 and fast the rest of the time (black coffee and water in the morning, try to avoid snacking between meals to keep insulin really low).
 It's really not a penance!
+There are online support groups
+    * Some good keto-friendly snacks: nuts, jerky, raw celery/carrots/peppers and low-carb dips
 * **Gym/morning exercise** in fasted state helps 'kickstart' keto metabolism and also build muscle, which is a virtuous cycle
-* **Hack sleep too.** This is the 3rd pillar of health after exercise and keto (maybe the first actually).
+* **Hack sleep too**.
+This is the 3rd pillar of health after exercise and keto (maybe the first pillar actually).
 I'm going to bed earlier (10pm) and aiming for 8 hours, though I rarely achieve it
-* Give yourself permission to totally reset your expectations around food and meals.
-The established 'low fat, low animal, high carb, 3 meals per day' model is very ingrained!
-* Learn to expect and eat less.
-Protein and fats are dense foods, and you need less volume to feel and stay satisfied
-* **Meal Prep!** I find it hard to create interesting meals without carbs, and especially 'portable' ones (eg for lunch) because I'm used to using the carb foods to 'absorb' the rest of the macros
+* **Meal Prep!** I find it hard to create interesting meals without carbs, and especially 'portable' ones (eg for lunch) because I'm used to using the carb foods to 'absorb' and bulk out the rest of the macros.
+On the other hand it's an opportunity to learn and invent!
 * **Salads!** I eat like a gallon volume (ok, hyperbole!) of leafy salads most days, as dinner.
 I chop a metric buttload of salad stuff one day, store it dry in the fridge, and eat it over the week.
 Add lean meats or fish for protein.
 Salad veg (lettuce, spinach, celery cucumber, tomatoes, bell peppers, radish etc) are all low carb, provide fiber and are loaded with good electrolytes, vitamins and minerals)
-* In practice eating more fats means eating more mostly protein foods with fats incorporated (meat, fish, eggs, dairy, avocados, nuts) rather than over-consuming pure fats
-* Don't go crazy with fiber.
+* **Don't go crazy with fiber**.
 Your digestion will probably slow down since you're eating less, but adding more fiber can be counter-productive.
 I find the regular salads are enough to keep me regular!
+* **Cheat meals or cheat days** aren't worth it.
+They are in direct opposition to your long-term goals - but don't beat yourself up over it.
+    * I think it's better to spontaneously allow yourself give in to temptation occasionally than plan to do so in advance!
+    * (I strangely don't find myself tempted to cheat much, because I know  those foods are verboten, and also because I make palatable alternatives available to myself)
+* **Social situations are tough**.
+Group events tend to feature 'rewards' of pizza, donuts and other junk!
+The material benefits of keto outweigh the temptations for me
+* Avoid eating out as much as possible until you've adjusted your habits and developed some strategies.
+Look ahead at online menus and plan
 * Alcohol tolerance will be impaired (I think due to the lower body fluid volume)
     * Also your body will metabolize alcohol in preference to fats so you aren't in ketosis while drunk!
-* Cheat meals or cheat days aren't worth it since they are in opposition to your goals - but don't beat yourself up over it
-* The social aspect is tough.
-Group events tend to feature 'rewards' of pizza, donuts and other junk!
-The material benefits of keto outweigh the temptations for me
-* Avoid eating out as much as possible until you've adjusted your habits
+    * Figure out some low-carb drinks ahead of time so you're not tempted to conform or and an order a beer out of lack of options
+        * My current choice is soda water + fresh-squeezed lime juice
-* Travel is tough.
+* **Travel is tough**.
 Plan ahead.
-Look at menus and places available to figure out how to stay in keto.
+Look at menus and meal choices available to figure out how to stay in keto.
 Intermittent Fasting helps - you don't need to always eat
 * **Don't Talk About Keto Club:** People will vary in support, some will be judgemental.
 Avoid explanations and evangelism (don't go 'vegan').
-I find that just telling people I'm cutting down carbs and processed junk helps a lot
+    * I find that just telling people I'm cutting down carbs and processed junk helps a lot
     * Vegetarianism is an ethical eating plan, not a nutritional one.
 It's possible but very difficult to do keto as a vegetarian/vegan.
 Decide which is more important to you at this time.

 ### Some other things are making sense now:
 * why in the past I always stayed or returned to being overweight no matter what approaches I tried